DhirajBhakta/reflections/kubernetes.md

 - A Pod has its own Virtual IP address.
 - Pods can communicate with each other , even on different nodes, via the virtual network.
 - Containers inside the same pod share the same network interface (NIC) as that of the pod, and can communicate via `localhost`
+- You use a Pod for each component.
+You may have a website Pod, and an API Pod.
+- Scaling applications = running more Pods

 ##### Why bother with pods?
 Why doesnt Kubernetes handle the containers directly (bypassing the pods)?
 Kubernetes doesn't really run containers - it passes the responsibility for that onto the container runtime installed on the node, which could be Docker or containerd or something more exotic. **That's why the pod is an abstraction**, it’s the resource which Kubernetes manages whereas the container is managed by something outside of Kubernetes.